 - Obviously, there's really no end to the ways our conjure oils can be used, so don't limit yourself to just dressing candles, petition papers, mojos, and anointing roots!

-Conjure powders, AKA sachet powders, are great as a follow up to a spiritual bath.
+Conjure powders, AKA "sachet powders," and "dressing powders" are great as a follow up to a spiritual bath.
 In fact, layering a spiritual bath with conjure powders and conjure oils is the best.
 But that is just the beginning!
 Conjure powders are used much the same way as conjure oils, but they do not leave an oily residue, which makes them even easier to deploy.
 Try them on important papers, or transfer them onto people's clothes when brushing by them.
 Sprinkle them across thresholds and onto sidewalks.
 Dress playing cards, birthday cards, and business cards.
-Use them in all of your works – sprinkled on candles and petition papers, or spooned into dollies, jars, mojos, and packets.
+Use them in all of your works—sprinkled on candles and petition papers, or spooned into dollies, jars, mojos, and packets.
 Our conjure powders make it so easy to be sneaky, you'll have a hard time stopping yourself!

 © 2016 – 2022 Black Cat Curios.
 All Rights Reserved.
 No part of this work may be reproduced in whole or in part in any manner or location without the permission of the copyright owner.
 Please see our website Conditions of Use for further details.